furrtek/SiliconRE/Konami/054000/README.md

 # Use

 According to MAME the following games use this chip:
-*Thunder Cross 2 (@ 0x500000, passes POST without patch, not used in game) *Bells & Whistles (@ 0x500000)
+* Thunder Cross 2 (@ 0x500000, passes POST without patch, not used in game)
+* Bells & Whistles (@ 0x500000)
-*Gaiapolis (@ 0x660000, not POSTed but permanently used in game, returning 0 causes player to hit everything in screen) *Bucky O'Hare (@ 0x0d2000, POST returns "P7 device error" if check fails, permanently used in game, returning 0 causes player to always be hit)
+* Gaiapolis (@ 0x660000, not POSTed but used in game, returning 0 causes player to hit everything on screen)
+* Bucky O'Hare (@ 0x0d2000, POST returns "P7 device error" if check fails, used in game, returning 0 causes player to always be hit)
-*Lethal Enforcers (@ 0x4880 with CBNK=0, never used ?)
+* Lethal Enforcers (@ 0x4880 with CBNK=0, never used ?)
-*Vendetta (@ 0x5f80, not POSTed but permanently used in game, returning 0 causes all hit checks to pass)
+* Vendetta (@ 0x5f80, not POSTed but used in game, returning 0 causes all hit checks to pass)

+# Notes

 Thunder Cross 2 POST:
 Table of test commands starts at 0x14d4, entries are 2 bytes.
-First byte is the reg address *2+1 (<0x30 means write, 0x31 means read), second byte is value.
+First byte is the reg address *2+1 (< 0x30 means write, 0x31 means read), second byte is value.

 Value	Regs written to						Expected
 00	3,5,7,9,D,F,13,15,17,19,1D,1F,23,25,27,2B,2D,2F		0